frelon/suse-elemental/docs/building-linux-image.md

 ### Configure the Live Installer

-The ISO supports configurations through a script which will run in late initramfs in a writeable system root.
+The installer media supports configurations through a script which will run in late initramfs in a writeable system root.

 #### Example live configuration script